DavidWaligora/PlantHumidity/README.md

 - Read humidity levels from connected sensors
 - Log data for historical tracking
-- Set personal thresholds for alerts
 - Simple scripts for data collection and monitoring
 - Local network API integration for remote access and automation
+- Local network API for CRUD

 ## Setup